rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

-Consider for a moment just how damaging are the effects of fiat -- from the unhealthy diets to the ugly art -- the effects are everywhere.
+Consider for a moment just how damaging are the effects of fiat -- from the unhealthy diets to the degenerate art -- the effects are everywhere.
 Perhaps the worst effect is the antihumanism of fiat-funded environmentalists